Air shipping, quick to arrive, expensive to ride.

 Bonus Tip: Damage Prevention

-There is no bigger waste of money than spending a lot of money on air shipping but receiving a bunch of damaged products.
+There is no bigger waste than spending a lot of money on air shipping, only to receive a shipment of damaged products.
 The risk of product damage during air transportation is much higher than shipping through ocean.